The insurance industry is poised to overcome the COVID-19-induced global recession, according to a report by Swiss Re Institute.

 After growing by 2.2% in 2019, global life premiums are expected to contract by 6% this year.
 The non-life segment won’t be as heavily impacted, with premiums forecast to be essentially flat (-0.1%) after growing by 3.5% in 2019.

 There’s uncertainty about the pandemic’s ultimate claims burden, with the median of current estimates at around US$55 billion, according to Swiss Re Institute.
-The insurance industry is currently well-capitalized to absorb the losses, however.
+The insurance industry is currently well-capitalised to absorb the losses, however.

 “The industry’s capital position means it should be able to handle the COVID-19 shock,” Haegeli said.
 “The upper end of the range of total property and casualty claims estimates by most external insurance analysis is US$100 billion, similar in scale to the losses caused by Hurricanes Harvey, Irma and Maria in 2017, which the industry also absorbed,” Haegeli said.
 “The COVID-19 experience highlights the importance of insurance provision for pandemics.
 It is a lesson for insurers and policymakers alike who, in the interest of long-term societal and economic stability, should look to develop more public-private partnership solutions for pandemic risks.”